-Indie rock was initially a term that simply described music made by independent record labels, but as time went on, the music coming out of independent labels was musically similar and so became “indie” music.
+Indie rock was initially a term that simply described music made by independent record labels, with a focus more on releasing music than gaining commercial success.

-The band, unfortunately, went through a messy breakup, with members branching out into solo careers.
+The Smiths, unfortunately, went through a messy breakup due to business issues, with members branching out into solo careers in 1987.